-- We undertake a range of regulatory activities to satisfy our mandate.
+- 22 We undertake a range of regulatory activities to satisfy our mandate.
 These activities can be broadly categorised as:

 - (a) stakeholder engagement;

 - (b) education;

 - (c) guidance;

 - (d) surveillance;

-- (e) enforcement; and
+- (e) enforcement;

-- (f) policy advice.
+- (f) policy advice; and

+- (g) financial capability work.

-- These activities together form our regulatory toolkit for maintaining the resilience of our financial system.
+- 23 These activities together form our regulatory toolkit for maintaining the resilience of our financial system.
 We use this toolkit across the multiple industry sectors we regulate.
 The toolkit helps us to better understand the behaviour of investors, consumers and gatekeepers, so we can better respond to their needs and those of the financial system.

 - Financial decisions are influenced by people's level of financial literacy and behavioural biases, while culture, incentives and deterrence are some of the key factors driving individual and firm behaviours in the sectors we regulate.
 Education, stakeholder engagement, guidance, surveillance and enforcement are the levers that can influence behaviour in the financial system.

-Table 1 provides an overview of our regulatory activities and sub-activities that are subject to industry funding.
+- 25 Table 3 provides an overview of our regulatory activities and sub-activities that are subject to industry funding.
 We carry out these activities for all industry sectors.
 We track our regulatory effort for each subsector at the activity level.